Wisdom Teeth Removal

 What are the risks/complications associated with removal of wisdom teeth?

-Wisdom teeth can require surgical where the tooth itself is sectioned and some of the bone around the roots is removed.
+Wisdom teeth can require surgical removal where the tooth itself is sectioned and some of the bone around the roots is removed.
 This is especially the case if they are only partly through or buried under the gums, or are badly decayed.

 Some of the more common risks/complications associated with the surgical extraction of wisdom teeth include: